bleathem/bleathem.ca/content/blog/2018/observable-redux-action-timing.md

   type: post
 ---

 In this post I will describe the flow of actions through a [Redux](https://redux.js.org/) application configured with [redux-observable](https://redux-observable.js.org/) middleware.

+In a Redux application, actions are dispatched and reduced synchronously, which makes it relatively straightforward to follow.
+However with redux-observable epics, we can introduces asynchronicity into the action flow when actions are dispatched as a result of asynchronous events.

-Specifically, what happens when a redux-observable epic emits a sequence of actions, and those actions in turn trigger epics that emit more actions.
+In this post we will look at what happens when a redux-observable epic emits a sequence of actions (`[1,2,3]`), and those actions in turn trigger epics that emit more actions (eg. `2` triggers `2a`).
 In what order is the resulting chain of actions reduced?
+Is action `3` reduced before or after `2a`?

+Understanding which reducers have been executed is important to understand what  state your epics will receive.
+If an action has not been reduced, any state updated by that reducer will not yet be available to subsequent epics.

 ## Action flow with Redux